CPERLTAR/Vence-API/docs/2022-08-19-08-16-09 API Development Discussion SDSU.md

 - [ ] #task take a look at the offending messages from Jamie that has a column mis-match problem and figure out what went wrong.
 Figure out how to safely handle mismatch.
 Write data to separate df?
 Fill in missing values as NA?
 - [ ] #task fix deprecation warning for Pandas pd.concat()
 - [ ] #task re-writing or reducing the number of objects created during cleaning process
+- [ ] #task joining eartag data to collar id (Device EUI) to add identification for individuals

 ## Tags
 #dev #api